ArmanHussainDS/CapstoneProjectFIS/README.md

 Lastly, you say in one or two sentences why this matters.
 For example, now as opposed to before this data analysis, you can now predict X better than Y.

+###Project Goal

-The goal of this project was to create a `regression/classification` model that was able to predict `what you set out to do`.
+The goal of this project was to create a `regression/classification` model that was able to predict the likelihood of a customer obtaining a personal loan from Universal Banking Corporation.

 > If you are able to swap out the text here with what your case example is you will demonstrate the following:
 > 1. You get why what you're doing 'matters'